arnofaure/never-twice-the-same-credits/README.md

 ## Acknowledgement
 I'd like to thanks [Daniel Shiffman](https://github.com/shiffman) for being such and inspiration and an amazingly fun code teacher.

-Thanks [Jeremy Dowell] (https://github.com/codevinsky) for your help.
+Thanks @8-uh for your help.